roerohan/blog/content/blog/why-i-started-blogging/index.md

 ## Experimenting and taking up new challenges

 Finally, I decided to write a blog because I wanted to try it out.
-Since I'm not a good writer, writing articles doesn't come naturally for me - and I'm always (sometimes) up for a challenge.
+Since I'm not a good writer, writing articles doesn't come naturally to me - and I'm always (sometimes) up for a challenge.
 If you've ever written an article, you'd appreciate the effort that goes into doing the research, finding the right images (or memes), and structuring the content.
 It's not easy to have a personal blog, and it might not be particularly exciting for me either - it's a matter of discipline.
 I sure love the feeling of having written an article, but I don't like writing it; if you know what I mean.

 It's an experiment that has no unfavorable outcome - if I enjoy this, well and good, but if I don't, I move on to something else because nobody gives a fuck about this blog, nor does my life depend on it.

 ## Conclusion

 I may not have convinced you to start your blog, but sike, I never wanted to.
 I discussed why starting a blog might be a great idea, but it's not a piece of cake.
 Writing is a hard, unpaid (for most people), time-consuming, and lonely pursuit.
 It's a marathon, not a sprint.
-Before you start, you should be honest to yourself about whether the effort you put in is worth it for you.
+Before you start, you should be honest with yourself about whether the effort you put in is worth it for you.

 A lot of my thoughts were inspired by [Ali Abdaal's YouTube video](https://www.youtube.com/watch?v=vyVpRiqOvt4) about writing online, make sure to check it out!
 If you find value in this article, feel free to share it with others who might.
 You can reach out to me on my social handles listed below if you want to share some feedback, or just want to chat.